 Of them, ErbB3 is noted as one of the major causes of treatment failure in human cancers.
 The activation of alternative signaling pathways that bypass the original target and sustained PI3K/AKT activation by ErbB3 are associated with resistance to anti-ErbB-targeted therapies and several chemotherapies.

-ISU104 is anti-ErbB3 antibody isolated from phage library, and currently being evaluated for the preclinical safety.
+ISU104 is anti-ErbB3 antibody isolated from phage library, and evaluated for the preclinical safety.
 ISU104 is designed to inhibit ligand-dependent/independent dimerization of ErbB3 with other ErbBs and induces internalization of ErbB3, and subsequently inactivates the downstream signaling.
-ISU104 shows potent inhibition of tumor growth in multiple xenograft tumor models including breast, lung, head and neck and pancreatic cancers.
+ISU104 shows potent inhibition of tumor growth in multiple xenograft tumor models including head and neck, breast, lung, and pancreatic cancers.
 Especially in cetuximab-resistant head and neck cancer model, ISU104 manifests tumor regression activity.
-ISU104 received IND for Phase 1 clinical study approval from MFDS in 2017, and is currently being tested in patients with solid tumors.
+We have received IND for ISU104 Phase 1 clinical study approval from MFDS in 2017, and is currently being tested in patients with head and neck cancer.

 ISU304 (CB 2679d) is a modified recombinant Factor IX protein being developed for the treatment of Hemophilia B patients.
 Hemophilia B is a rare genetic disorder that occurs in one out of every 25,000 men.
 Blood coagulation is defective in patients due to low level of Factor IX, a key protein necessary for hemostasis.
 Accordingly, Hemophilia B patients suffer from not only accidental but also spontaneous bleeding and concomitant side effects such as long term joint damage.
 Currently approved plasma-derived and recombinant Factor IX proteins are administered intravenously in patients upon bleeding or in advance to prevent spontaneous bleeding.
 Current Hemophilia B medical unmet needs are normalizing (i.e. >40%) Factor IX trough levels and improving patient administration convenience for example by allowing for subcutaneous dosing.

 ISU304 (CB 2679d) was originally developed by Catalyst Biosciences, Inc. (San Francisco, USA – Nasdaq: CBIO) and rationally designed for superior activity and increased potency.
 ISU304’s superior subcutaneous activity and potency have been demonstrated in multiple in vitro and in vivo studies and has completed GLP toxicology studies.
-In 2017, ISU304 received IND for Phase 1/2 intravenous and subcutaneous dosing clinical study which is currently being conducted.
+We have completed a Phase 1/2 clinical trial in 2018.